-While the Livestock 101 node was not identified as a Commercial Regional node in the Land Use Diagram considered in the EIR, the site was designated for development and therefore, biological impacts were considered in the General Plan EIR.
-Mitigation Measure BIO-1a, would provide assurances that wildlife movement corridors and natural nurseries would be adequately evaluated when a development project is proposed and protective measures are sufficiently funded.
-Additionally, any development must comply with General Plan policies that protect wildlife movement, including Policy LU-1.8, which requires early identification of sensitive habitat areas and areas where listed and special-status species are known to occur, will help in designing development plans that avoid such areas as feasible and thereby minimize impacts to these resources (General Plan EIR 8-37); Policy LU-1.10, which requires that adequate mitigation for loss for important plant and animal communities is offered at the onset of the permitting process, thereby ensuring that impacts on such communities will be mitigated (General Plan EIR 8-38); Policy NCR-2.1, which requires the County to work with property owners and Federal and State agencies to identify feasible and economically-viable methods of protecting and enhancing natural habitats and biological resources in the County (General Plan EIR 8-42); Policy, NCR-2.4, which requires the protection and enhancement wildlife migration and movement corridors (in particular, contiguous habitat areas) to ensure the health and long-term survival of local animal and plant populations; and, Policy NCR 4.4 which encourages conservation and, where feasible, creation or restoration of open space areas that serve as wildlife dispersal corridors such as riparian corridors, buffer zones, wetlands, undeveloped open space areas, and drainage canals (General Plan EIR p 8-46).
-Future development of the Livestock 101 C-3 node would be required to comply with these General Plan policies and mitigation measures which would ensure that there would be no new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+Any future development must comply with General Plan policies that protect wildlife movement, including Policy LU-1.8, which requires early identification of sensitive habitat areas and areas where listed and special-status species are known to occur, will help in designing development plans that avoid such areas as feasible and thereby minimize impacts to these resources (General Plan EIR 8-37); Policy LU-1.10, which requires that adequate mitigation for loss for important plant and animal communities is offered at the onset of the permitting process, thereby ensuring that impacts on such communities will be mitigated (General Plan EIR 8-38); Policy NCR-2.1, which requires the County to work with property owners and Federal and State agencies to identify feasible and economically-viable methods of protecting and enhancing natural habitats and biological resources in the County (General Plan EIR 8-42); Policy NCR-2.4, which requires the protection and enhancement wildlife migration and movement corridors (in particular, contiguous habitat areas) to ensure the health and long-term survival of local animal and plant populations; and Policy NCR 4.4 which encourages conservation and, where feasible, creation or restoration of open space areas that serve as wildlife dispersal corridors such as riparian corridors, buffer zones, wetlands, undeveloped open space areas, and drainage canals (General Plan EIR p 8-46).
+Future development of the Betabel Road C-1 Overlay would be required to implement Mitigation Measure BIO-B1 and comply with the above General Plan policies and mitigation measures, which were determined to reduce potentially significant impacts to less than significant.
+The Betabel Road C-1 Overlay would not result in new or substantially more severe impacts than those already analyzed in the General Plan EIR.

 e.
 Private and public activities undertaken under the General Plan could potentially conflict with local policies protecting oak woodlands.
 This would be a potentially significant impact.
 The General Plan includes several policies protecting oak woodlands in the County.
 General Plan Policy AD-2.3 requires the County to continue to coordinate discretionary project review and permitting activities with applicable federal and state regulatory agencies as required by law (General Plan EIR p 8-36).
 This coordination will lead to better management of oak woodland resources.
-Other General Plan policies, including NCR-1.1, NCR-2.1, and NCR-4.4, establishing and protecting open space preservation and acquisition, would result in direct benefits to oak woodland conservation, as oak woodlands constitute a significant portion of the native vegetation in the County (General Plan EIR, pp. 8-42-8-46).
+Other General Plan policies, including NCR-1.1, NCR-1.2, and NCR-4.4, establishing and protecting open space preservation and acquisition, would result in direct benefits to oak woodland conservation, as oak woodlands constitute a significant portion of the native vegetation in the County (General Plan EIR pp 8-42-8-45).

 General Plan Policy NCR-2.3 directs the County to consider development of a state Natural Communities Conservation Plan (NCCP) and Habitat Conservation Plan (HCP).
 Because this policy does not require the County to develop a NCCP and HCP, future development consistent with the General Plan could substantially convert oak woodlands to urban and rural uses, resulting in a significant and unavoidable impact (General Plan EIR pp. 8-36, 8-42- 8-46).

-Future development within the Livestock 101 C-3 node would be required to comply with all applicable regulations and General Plan policies protecting oak woodlands and other natural communities.
-Additionally, Section 25.16.070 of the C-3 District code prohibits any oak tree removal.
-Therefore, there would be no impact to oak woodlands, and the Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+Future development within the Betabel Road C-1 Overlay would be required to comply with all applicable regulations and General Plan policies protecting oak woodlands and other natural communities.
+Additionally, future development must implement Mitigation Measure AES-B1, which prohibits oak tree removal.
+Therefore, there would be no impact to oak woodlands.
+The Betabel Road C-1 rezone would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.